rvkmr6466/Interview-Prep/interview question.md

 8. **Compilation & Optimization**
     1. Ahead-of-Time (AOT) Compilation improves performance.
     2. Lazy Loading loads modules only when needed, optimizing performance.

 ---

+## 42. Div vs span
+div is a block element
+span is an inline element.

+---